iuec/uec-tech-standards/_pages/business_capabilities/cds-api-developer-guidelines.md

 ## General
 ### Should I send interim (draft) results?
 There can be value in the CDSS providing an early view of the decision, even when more information would help to refine the decision.
-This can be done by populating the result element of the GuidanceResponse, but marking the status as ‘draft’.
+This can be done by populating the result element of the `GuidanceResponse`, but marking the status as ‘draft’.
 This enables the EMS to advise the user, who can then act appropriately, according to local process.

 ### What happens if a patient has multiple presenting conditions?
-If a patient has multiple presenting conditions, each of which is managed by a separate ServiceDefinition, then the EMS can invoke more than one ServiceDefinition evaluation and these can be processed in parallel.
+If a patient has multiple presenting conditions, each of which is managed by a separate `ServiceDefinition`, then the EMS can invoke more than one `ServiceDefinition` evaluation and these can be processed in parallel.
 From the CDSS perspective, each is a separate journey, and it is up to the EMS to manage the presentation of information to the user.

 ### Can I make a referral request while continuing the triage?
 For example, dispatching an ambulance?
-Yes, this can be done by populating the result, and setting the status of the result to final, while setting the status of the GuidanceResponse to dataRequested or dataRequired.
-If the referral request is also the end of the triage, then the GuidanceResponse.status will be final.
+Yes, this can be done by populating the result, and setting the status of the result to final, while setting the status of the `GuidanceResponse` to dataRequested or dataRequired.
+If the referral request is also the end of the triage, then the `GuidanceResponse.status` will be final.

 ### As the CDSS, can I move the user to a different journey?
 Yes.
-The CDSS may have constructed internal logic such that a certain set of answers in a journey mean that the current ServiceDefinition is no longer appropriate, and that a different ServiceDefinition should be used.
-For example, a patient may have started on a ServiceDefinition based on a presenting complaint of joint pain, but the patient’s answers indicate that the problem is more serious, and that a  ServiceDefinition designed for broken bones is more appropriate.
-When this happens, the CDSS can direct the EMS to a new ServiceDefinition by sending back an ActivityDefinition in the GuidanceResponse, where the ActivityDefinition has the trigger of the new ServiceDefinition (which can then be found by the EMS).
+The CDSS may have constructed internal logic such that a certain set of answers in a journey mean that the current `ServiceDefinition` is no longer appropriate, and that a different `ServiceDefinition` should be used.
+For example, a patient may have started on a `ServiceDefinition` based on a presenting complaint of joint pain, but the patient’s answers indicate that the problem is more serious, and that a `ServiceDefinition` designed for broken bones is more appropriate.
+When this happens, the CDSS can direct the EMS to a new `ServiceDefinition` by sending back an `ActivityDefinition` in the `GuidanceResponse`, where the `ActivityDefinition` has the trigger of the new `ServiceDefinition` (which can then be found by the EMS).

 ## Evaluation
 ### How do I start the decision support process?
-Asking a Clinical Decision Support System (CDSS) for a decision is done by invoking the $evaluate operation on a ServiceDefinition.
-A CDSS will publish at least one ServiceDefinition, and can publish many different ServiceDefinitions – each of which is appropriate for a different clinical decision.
-The CDSS will send back a GuidanceResponse as the reply to an $evaluate operation.
+Asking a Clinical Decision Support System (CDSS) for a decision is done by invoking the $evaluate operation on a `ServiceDefinition`.
+A CDSS will publish at least one `ServiceDefinition`, and can publish many different `ServiceDefinition`s` – each of which is appropriate for a different clinical decision.
+The CDSS will send back a `GuidanceResponse` as the reply to an $evaluate operation.

-### How do I know which ServiceDefinition to choose?
+### How do I know which `ServiceDefinition` to choose?
-When the CDSS publishes a ServiceDefinition, the ServiceDefinition will have elements which describe how the ServiceDefinition can be used.
-The description of where in the clinical process a ServiceDefinition sits is described in the ServiceDefinition.trigger.
-This element will hold all the data conditions which need to be satisfied for the ServiceDefinition to be chosen.
+When the CDSS publishes a `ServiceDefinition`, the `ServiceDefinition` will have elements which describe how the `ServiceDefinition` can be used.
+The description of where in the clinical process a `ServiceDefinition` sits is described in the `ServiceDefinition.trigger`.
+This element will hold all the data conditions which need to be satisfied for the `ServiceDefinition` to be chosen.

-### What if there are multiple ServiceDefinitions that fit the data available?
+### What if there are multiple `ServiceDefinition`s that fit the data available?
-During a given patient journey, there may be points where there is more than one ServiceDefinition available.
-Any one CDSS should avoid this situation, but if a provider has more than one CDSS available, there may be situations where more than one CDSS can provide an appropriate ServiceDefinition.
-In this case, it will be up to local providers on how to choose between the available ServiceDefinitions.
+During a given patient journey, there may be points where there is more than one `ServiceDefinition` available.
+Any one CDSS should avoid this situation, but if a provider has more than one CDSS available, there may be situations where more than one CDSS can provide an appropriate `ServiceDefinition`.
+In this case, it will be up to local providers on how to choose between the available `ServiceDefinition```s`.

 ### What if the CDSS needs more information?
 In a typical UEC triage journey, the CDSS will need to get information from the patient by asking questions.
-This is provided by putting the next question to be asked in the GuidanceResponse, and the Encounter Management System (EMS) providing the patient’s answer in the next $evaluate operation.
+This is provided by putting the next question to be asked in the `GuidanceResponse`, and the Encounter Management System (EMS) providing the patient’s answer in the next $evaluate operation.

 ## FHIR Primer
 ### What are resources?